-At Badbury Park, our intent is for our pupils to become fluent, articulate and enthusiastic writers.
-We implement this by teaching the writing objectives of the National Curriculum using an exciting cross-curricular approach, and feel it is important to give pupils rich experiences to inspire writing and to provide a strong purpose where possible.
+At Badbury Park, our intent is for our pupils to become fluent and enthusiastic writers.
+We aim to use the outside to inspire writing and we write for a purpose, sharing the key features of each genre with the children.
+We implement this by teaching the writing objectives of the National Curriculum using an exciting cross-curricular approach, and feel it is important to give pupils rich experiences to write about and to provide a strong purpose where possible.
 Exciting stimuli help children to be enthusiastic about writing.
 We look for ways to motivate and inspire pupils so they see themselves as 'writers'.
-Units of work are planned that immerse children in a genre by reading and discussing good examples of writing before the children plan and write their own.
-Children are given feedback to improve their writing and opportunities to edit and redraft sections to create final outcomes that they are proud of.
-There is a high emphasis on presentation and handwriting.
+Units of work are planned using the ‘Talk 4 writing’ structure of imitate, innovate and create immersing children into a genre by reading, discussing, orally rehearsing and editing good examples of writing, before the children plan and write their own.
 We believe that pupils need to hear how sentences are spoken, speak these sentences aloud and then read and analyse them written in a text before attempting to write them for themselves.
 We use carefully chosen or created model texts as well as live modelling and shared writing so that pupils can see the process involved in creating a piece of writing.
-The pupils are given time to edit, and improve their writing and they are encouraged to evaluate both with the teacher and with peers.
-We ensure the pupils have the opportunity to write for a range of contexts, purposes and audiences.
+Children are given feedback (from teachers and peers) to improve their writing and opportunities to be ambitious through editing and redrafting sections to create final outcomes that they are proud of.
+There are high expectations of presentation and handwriting.
+Across each year, we ensure that pupils write for a range of contexts, purposes and audiences.

-We recognise the vital importance of exposing our pupils to a rich and varied vocabulary and understand that their acquisition and common of vocabulary are key to their learning and progress across the whole curriculum.
-We aim to increase pupils' store of words, help them make links between known and new vocabulary and discuss shades of meaning.
+We recognise the vital importance of exposing our pupils to a rich and varied vocabulary and understand that their acquisition of common vocabulary is key to their learning and progress across the whole curriculum.
+We aim to increase pupils' store of words, through their curiosity we help them make links between known and new vocabulary and discuss shades of meaning.
 We use model texts and class novels to teach vocabulary in context and encourage discussion around word choices when both reading and writing.
 Additionally, each year group focuses on a 'Word of the Week' which has been carefully selected to relate to the week's writing focus.
 We encourage and support pupils to be ambitious and precise in their vocabulary choices when writing their own pieces.

 Where possible, our teaching of the grammar requirements of the National Curriculum are embedded into our writing lessons because we believe that grammar makes most sense when it is taught as an active process, related to the teaching of writing and reading.
 We encourage pupils to see the joys of language and to enjoy finding just the right words or phrases to express what they want to say.

-Handwriting is explicitly taught in the early stages, with handwriting practice within the day.
-EYFS children learn the correct formation of letters and will print (non-cursive) as well as taking part in gross motor and fine motor activities to help strengthen finger tips and arm muscles.
-We spend time ensuring each child has the correct pencil grip.
-They will begin to join digraphs once they are developmentally ready and this continues into Year 1.
+Handwriting is explicitly taught in the early stages through the ‘sparkle marks’ from Storytime Phonics.
+EYFS children learn the correct formation of letters and will print (non-cursive) as well as taking part in gross motor and fine motor activities to help strengthen fingertips and arm muscles such as ‘Squiggle while you wiggle’ and ‘Dough disco’.
+We spend time ensuring that each child has the correct pencil grip.
+They will begin to join digraphs once they are developmentally ready.
 In Year 2, children begin to join all letters once the teacher decides they are ready.
-Once a child is fluently joining their handwriting they will use a pen and be encouraged to develop their own style.
-We use the script from the Rising Stars handwriting scheme.
-In Key Stage 2, pupils who demonstrate good handwriting are awarded a handwriting licence.
-This enables them to use handwriting pens and to further develop their fluency.
+When a child is fluently joining their handwriting, they will use a pen and be encouraged to maintain the correct letter sizing and height.
+We use the script from the Penpals handwriting scheme.

 It is our intent that our pupils will acquire the ability to write ideas down fluently and this requires a good understanding of spelling.
-In Key Stage 1, we continue to implement the ‘Letters and Sounds’ and ‘StoryTime Phonics’ approach and teach pupils how to write phonemes as graphemes.
-Children will be taught spelling rules in line with the National Curriculum through their English lessons and it is assessed through their independent writing.
-Key year group, topic spelling and subject specific words will be added to knowledge organisers and learnt through deliberate practise and assessed away from the point of teaching.
+In Key Stage 1, we continue to implement the ‘Twinkl Phonics’ and ‘StoryTime Phonics’ approach and teach pupils how to write phonemes as graphemes.
+Children will be taught spelling rules in line with the National Curriculum through their English lessons, and it is assessed through their independent writing and specific dictations.
+Key year group topic spelling and subject specific words will be added to knowledge organisers and learnt through deliberate practise and assessed away from the point of teaching.
 We use a range of strategies to support pupils with their spelling: